NotNinja/nevis/README.md

 })
 ```

-All constructors extended by Nevis are given a static `super_` property which references the super constructor.
+All constructors extended by Nevis are given static properties `class_` and `super_` which are the name and reference
+to the super constructor respectively.

 Also, this can be used to extend existing *classes* such as `EventEmitter`: